 Always carry your Superior ID card with you and show it to the doctor, clinic or hospital to get the care you need.
-You/your child's provider will need the facts on the card to know that you are a Superior member.
+They will need the facts on the card to know that you are a Superior member.
 Do not let anyone else use your Superior ID card.
 If you lose your Superior ID card, change your name or need to pick a new doctor or Primary Care Provider (PCP), call Superior at 1-800-783-5386.
 You will get a new ID card.
-You can also login to the member portal and print a temporary ID card.
-From the member portal you can save a digital version of your ID card or request ID card by mail as well.